 Welcome to the website of the Nu Epsilon Zeta Chapter of Alpha Delta Phi at Northeastern University.
 We hope you utilize this resource to learn more about our rich local and national history.

-Please meet at 6:30PM in the freshman quad for all events and be sure to check out our recruitment page for further information.
-All interested are encouraged to join our Facebook Fall 2013 Rush Group.
+All interested are encouraged to visit the Recruitment page on our website or our Facebook page for more information.
 The brotherhood looks forward to meeting and getting to know all of those interested in our chapter!

 Brotherhood isn’t something that you can explain to somebody, you have to experience it yourself to truly understand what it’s like.
 For Alpha Delta Phi, this is where we thrive.
 Even when I was a freshman the older guys treated me as their brother, and now going into my junior year I plan on doing the same.
 If it wasn’t for this fraternity I wouldn’t have met my best friends who I will stay close with until the day I die, and I wouldn’t have had all of the great memories over the past three years.